^

 Site Status

-South Pass City buildings and exhibits are open seasonally from May 25 to October 19, everyday 10am to 5pm.
+South Pass City buildings and exhibits are closed for the season.
 The grounds are open, weather permitting, sunrise to sunset.
-Please visit our hours of operation prior to your visit.

 Go to southpasscity.org for the most up-to-date information.